alephjs/alephjs.org/pages/docs/get-started.md

 Welcome to use **Aleph.js**!

-If you're new to Aleph.js you should check out the [About](/docs/) page.
+If you are new to Aleph.js you should check out the [About](/docs/) page.

 ## Installation